MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-siebel/configure-the-soap-action-for-siebel.md

  For more information about specifying SOAP action, see [Specifying SOAP Actions for WCF Send Adapters](../../core/specifying-soap-actions-for-wcf-send-adapters.md).

-## Specifying SOAP Action at Design Time
+## Enter SOAP Action at Design Time
  For design time, you must specify the SOAP action as part of orchestration by including an expression shape.

 1. In the BizTalk orchestration include an Expression shape by dragging it from the **BizTalk Orchestration** toolbox.